 A variety of software applications are available for data collection and submission including web, smart phone, and tablet based technology.
 Web-based software provide the capability to report fisheries data after completing the trip.
 Smart phone or tablet technology could be used for at-sea or real time reporting of catch and effort.
 This approach may limit the complexity of reporting options but could provide enhanced validation methods because catch and effort data could be submitted before returning to port allowing enhanced dockside validation.
-Smart phone and tablet technology can also allow for data input without a current network connection and are also capable of recording vessel positions during a trip via global positioning system (gps) (a far cheaper technology than VMS, but not in real-time).
+Smart phone and tablet technology can also allow for data input without a current network connection and are also capable of recording vessel positions during a trip via GPS (a far cheaper technology than VMS, but not in real-time).

 The subcommittee recommends a multi-faceted approach where a number of reporting platforms can be used so long as the minimum data standards and security protocols are met.
-Data standards would need to be developed and the subcommittee agreed that NOAA Fisheries, the GulfFIN, and ACCSP could work collaboratively to develop appropriate standards.
+Data standards would need to be developed and the subcommittee agreed that National Oceanic and Atmospheric Administracion (NOAA) Fisheries, the Fulf of Mexico Fisheries Information Network (GulfFIN), and Atlantic Coastal Cooperative Statistics Program (ACCSP) could work collaboratively to develop appropriate standards.